-The Hemingway Literary Center (HLC) fosters an appreciation for scholarly research and creative activities associated with the literary arts (fiction, poetry, drama, and other textually-oriented media).
+The Hemingway Literary Center (HLC) fosters an appreciation for scholarly research and creative activities associated with the literary arts (fiction, poetry, drama, and other textual media).
 The HLC brings scholars, artists and authors to Boise State University to give talks and readings, and work one-on-one with students through master classes, panel presentations and classroom visits.
 The HLC further brings literature and the literary arts to communities in Idaho through readings, performances, and conference presentations.
 Each fall, the Hemingway Literary Center works with the Community Library in Ketchum, Idaho for the annual Hemingway Festival.

 The Center operates thematically.
 Each year it has a new theme.
-Below is a list of themes and sponsored artists/speakers:

-Mechanization combined with traditional understandings of nation, duty, and warfare made World War One unlike any before in its sweeping destruction and entrenched paralysis.
+Mechanization combined with traditional understandings of nation, duty, and warfare made World War I unlike any before in its sweeping destruction and entrenched paralysis.
 This programming invites us to consider what the war can tell us about contemporary politics and social relations by examining the violent upheavals the war occasioned in technology, media, class, gender relations, and national identity.
 How can the arts and humanities frame this history without reproducing the romance of war?
 The soldier Wilfred Owen, on his way back to the front wrote, “Above all I am not concerned with Poetry.
 My subject is War, and the pity of War.
 The poetry is in the pity.
 Yet these elegies are to his generation in no sense consolatory.
 They may be to the next.
 All a poet can do today is warn.
 That is why the true Poets must be truthful.”
 One-hundred years later, what truths have we learned of the pity of war?

 - Friday, September 1.
 Lit for Lunch Adam Hochschild, To End All Wars: A Story of Loyalty and Rebellion, 1914-1918.